couds/react-bulma-components/documentation/docs/getting-started/common-props.md

 ## Common React props

-The `Element` component has the common react props `style` and `classNames` that will be passed down to the html element generated
+The `Element` component has the common react props `style` and `classNames` that will be passed down to the html element generated.

 ## Composing